Derivation and Culture of Human Induced Pluripotent Stem Cells (hiPSCs) (Virtual)14 - 17 December 2020Virtual course

 - Application and bursary deadline Closed

-Current theory and best practices for working with human induced pluripotent stem cells (hiPSCs)
+Virtual training in best practices for working with human induced pluripotent stem cells (hiPSCs)

 After attending this course, participants should be able to: